Upcoming Events

 6:00 pm–8:00 pm

-It’s the week after the election – how do we reckon with the realities of this political moment and its impacts, while envisioning other possibilities?
-We come together to scheme otherwise, moving beyond this system towards the world we are committed to building.
-Hosted by Brontez Purnell, Anaïs Duplan will ground us in meditation, stefa marin alarcón will harness the power of sonic vibrations and galle will dispel the negative energies through an exorcism as we make way for the new world that emerges when this system crumbles.
+It was the week after the election – how do we reckon with the realities of this political moment and its impacts, while envisioning other possibilities?
+We came together to scheme otherwise, moving beyond this system towards the world we are committed to building.
+Hosted by Brontez Purnell, Anaïs Duplan grounded us in meditation, STEFA* harnessed the power of sonic vibrations and galle dispelled the negative energies through an exorcism as we make way for the new world that emerges when this system crumbles.

 with Anaïs Duplan, galle, hosted by Brontez Purnell, and performance by STEFA*

-This is the third event in the Civic Dis/Engagment series at CTHQ (October 23, November 6, November 13)
+This was the third event in the Civic Dis/Engagment series at CTHQ (October 23, November 6, November 13).

 Anaïs Duplan is a trans* poet, curator, and artist.
 He is the author of book I NEED MUSIC (Action Books, 2021), a book of essays, Blackspace: On the Poetics of an Afrofuture (Black Ocean, 2020), a full-length poetry collection, Take This Stallion (Brooklyn Arts Press, 2016), and a chapbook, Mount Carmel and the Blood of Parnassus (Monster House Press, 2017).
 He is a professor of postcolonial literature at Bennington College, and has taught poetry at The New School, Columbia University, and Sarah Lawrence College, amongst others.
 As an independent curator, he has facilitated curatorial projects in Chicago, Boston, Santa Fe, and Reykjavík.
 He was a 2017-2019 joint Public Programs fellow at the Museum of Modern Art and the Studio Museum in Harlem, and in 2021 received a Marian Goodman fellowship from Independent Curators International for his research on Black experimental documentary.
 He is the recipient of the 2021 QUEER|ART|PRIZE for Recent Work, and a 2022 Whiting Award in Nonfiction.
 He was also awarded a Black Visionaries Award by Instagram and the Brooklyn Museum in 2022.
 In 2016, Duplan founded the Center for Afrofuturist Studies, an artist residency program for artists of color, based at Iowa City’s artist-run organization Public Space One. @an.duplan